krestfield/docs/certdog/issuing-subca-from-microsoftca.md

 <br>

-We need the CA to set the request as pending.
+We need the CA to set the request as pending

 From the Microsoft CA snapin, right click the CA, then select **Properties**